ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 *Variance*

-The variance gives a measure of how much the values of a function of a random variable $x $ vary as we sample different values of$x$ from its probability distributions.
+The variance gives a measure of how much the values of a function of a random variable $x$ vary as we sample different values of $x$ from its probability distributions.
 Variance quantifies how much the values of the variable differ from the expected value (mean).

 $$